 She also recommends pairing deep breathing with a physical movement, like holding a yoga pose.

-Leah Dilley, RMT and author of What’s Your Spaghetti?
-A children’s guide to self-regulation, offers parents ways to help children navigate big feelings with simple tips:
+Leah Dilley, a registered massage therapist and author of What’s Your Spaghetti?
+A Children’s Guide to Self-Regulation, offers parents ways to help children navigate big feelings with simple tips: